BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/038TextgamesFoobarv2.md

 I recommend creating a function called specialRooms that redirects the player if they are in one of these locations:
 ```
-def specialRooms():
-  global location, quizCompleted, bossDead, roomArray, inventory
+def specialRooms(location, roomArray, inventory, isQuizCompleted, isBossDead):
-  if location == 6 and quizCompleted == False:
+  if location == 6 and isQuizCompleted == False:
     susansQuizGame()
-  if location == 105 and bossDead == False:
+  if location == 105 and isBossDead == False:
     adamsBossBattle()
+  # NOTICE you unlock room 303 FROM room 304
   if location == 304:
     if "gold key" not in inventory:
       print("The room to the north is locked.
 You need a key.")